 Now that you’ve completed your competitive analysis it’s time to zero in on your ideal customer.

-The best way to create buyer personas for any brand is by creating a customer journey map.
+The best way to create target personas for any brand is by creating a customer journey map.
 A customer journey map is a visual representation of all the various touchpoints that your brand has with a prospective customer.

 This is a critical part of creating your marketing strategy.

 Google introduced the moment of truth concept and this really relates to our discussion of marketing channels but it’s important to mention here as well.

 Shoppers can find and interact with your brand through hundreds of channels, both online and brick-and-mortar.
 The Zero Moment of Truth (ZMOT) concepts represents that stage of the buyer’s journey that leads them to find your product or solution for their problem.